sodafoundation/qa/automated-e2e-test/README.md

 ## Pre-requisites
 ---
-To run Newman, ensure that you have Node.js >= v10.
+- To run Newman, ensure that you have Node.js >= v10.
 [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/).
 You can install different versions of NodeJS and maintain different versions using `nvm - Node Version Manager`.
 Instructions on how to install `nvm` can be found [here](https://github.com/nvm-sh/nvm)

+- A working SODA installation.
+- For Multicloud testing, generate an AK/SK using the SODA Dashboard.
+Currently the AK/SK can be generated only using the SODA Dashboard.

 ## Installation
 ---